 Even if your data contains date or timestamp columns in a different format, Pecan may still be able to recognize them correctly.
 Otherwise, Pecan will identify the column data type as String.

-Columns that Pecan is not able to recognize will be parsed as a “String” data type.
+Columns that Pecan cannot recognize will be parsed as a “String” data type.

 In addition, the following values will be recognized as Null values:

-You can find a full list of all the functions supported by Spark here.
+You can find a complete list of all the functions Spark supports here.

 Modify a column’s data type